 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 25015):

-If dot11UnsolicitedProbeResponseOptionActivated is true, all FILS Discovery frames shall be omitted and an unsolicited broadcast Probe Response frame shall be scheduled for transmission at the target transmit time instead of each FILS Discovery frame.
+If dot11UnsolicitedProbeResponseOptionActivated is true, all FILS Discovery frames shall be omitted and an unsolicited broadcast Probe Response frame shall be scheduled for transmission at the target transmit time instead of each omitted(#25015) FILS Discovery frame.

-If dot11UnsolicitedProbeResponseOptionActivated is false, then a FILS Discovery frame may be omitted and an unsolicited broadcast Probe Response frame shall be scheduled for transmission at the target transmit time instead of that FILS Discovery frame.
+If dot11UnsolicitedProbeResponseOptionActivated is false, then any FILS Discovery frame may be omitted and an unsolicited broadcast Probe Response frame shall be scheduled for transmission at the target transmit time instead of each omitted(#25015) FILS Discovery frame.

 … (#24209)